-Distribution: In Indiana, mudsnakes are known from a single site and a couple specimens collected during the mid-1900's in Knox County.
+In Indiana, Red-Bellied Mudsnake are known from a single site and a couple specimens collected during the mid-1900's in Knox County.
 The swampland where they were collected has long since been drained and no additional snakes have been reported.
-If mudsnakes still occur in the state, they would likely be in the cypress swamps of far southwestern Indiana.
-These uniquely aquatic snakes are highly specialized predators that feed almost entirely on siren and live most of their life in swamps and wetlands, emerging only to disperse, lay eggs, and shed their skin.
+If Red-Bellied Mudsnake still occur in the state, they would likely be in the cypress swamps of far southwestern Indiana.
+These uniquely aquatic snakes are highly specialized predators that feed almost entirely on sirens and live most of their life in swamps and wetlands, emerging only to disperse, lay eggs, and shed their skin.

 Two subspecies of the Red-Bellied Mudsnake are currently recognized, but only the Western Mudsnake (F. a. reinwardtii) was once found in Indiana.